-Messina's ancient history lists a series of disasters, but the city nevertheless managed to develop a fine university and a thriving cultural environment.
-At 5:20 am on December 28, 1908, Messina changed from a flourishing metropolis of 120,000 to a heap of rubble, shaken to pieces by an earthquake that turned into a tidal wave: 80,000 people died as a result and the city was almost completely leveled.
+Messina's ancient history recounts a series of disasters, but the city once vied with Palermo in a bid to become the capital, developing a fine university, a bustling commercial center, and a thriving cultural environment.
+At 5:20 am on December 28, 1908, Messina was reduced from a flourishing metropolis of 120,000 to a heap of rubble, shaken to pieces by an earthquake that turned into a tidal wave; 80,000 people died as a result, and the city was almost completely leveled.
 As you approach by ferry, you won't notice any outward indication of the disaster, except for the modern countenance of a 3,000-year-old city.
 The somewhat flat look is a precaution of seismic planning: tall buildings are not permitted.